espocrm/documentation/administration/bpm-signals.md

 * `{$attribute}` – attribute of target record
 * `{$$variable}` – formula variable

-E.g. `mySignal.{$status}.{$id}` – type and id are fields of the target record.
-Placeholders will be replaced with field values producing the signal name like `mySigal.New.someIdValue`.
+E.g. `mySignal.{$status}.{$id}` – *type* and *id* are attributes of the target record.
+Placeholders will be replaced with attribute values, so the actual signal name will look like `mySigal.New.someIdValue`.

 ## Object signals

-Broadcasted along with the entity (record).
-Prefixed with `@` character.
+* Broadcasted along with the entity (record).
+* Prefixed with `@` character.

-This signal type can be used only to initiate a new process or trigger a workflow rule.
-Signal Intermediate Event (Catching) doesn't catch object signals.
+* Can be used only to initiate a new process or workflow rule

+Note: Signal Intermediate Event (Catching) can't catch object signals.

 Example: A process triggers signal *@approve*.
 A target record of *Lead* entity type is attached to the signal.
-You have another BPM flowchar for *Lead* entity type that starts with *@approve* signal.
+You have another BPM flowchart for *Lead* entity type that starts with *@approve* signal.
 In this case, a new process will be started, and lead record from the first process will be passed as a target record of the second process.

 ### Built-in signals